-We’ve seen the word and heard there was a Noble Prize for it, but what is CRISPR?
-It’s an ancient and clever mechanism in bacteria.
-The tiny single-celled organisms evolved the technique to protect themselves from viruses.
-A microbiologist discovered the mechanism, and genome engineers turned it into a genetic editing tool.
+It’s Nature at its cleverest.
+CRISPR is a mechanism in bacteria — a technique that the tiny, single-celled organisms evolved to protect themselves from viruses.
+A microbiologist discovered the mechanism, and genome engineers have turned it into a gene-editing tool.

 Clustered Regularly Interspaced Short Palindromic Repeats

 Who named it?
 Francis Mojica is the molecular biologist who discovered the short repetitive sequences and gave them the marbles-in-your-mouth acronym CRISPR.
 The name makes sense, though.
 Some sequences cluster together and repeat at somewhat regular intervals throughout a genome.

 They also have a curious kind of “spelling.”
 The short sequences are palindromes; they read the same backward and forwards.
 Mojica suspected the repeats must have important functions.
 But what exactly?
 After years of research, in 2005, he published his discovery:

 “This is an immune system.
 This is an adaptive immune system!”

 Mojica anticipated his research would spark biotech innovations, and that’s the contribution genome engineers Jennifer Doudna and Emmanuelle Charpentier made.
 They reprogrammed the CRISPR mechanism in bacteria to use as a gene-editing tool.

 CRISPR and the Nobel Prize!
 Jennifer and Emmanuelle shared the 2020 Noble Prize in Chemistry for their “co-development of a method for genome editing.”
 You can listen to Jennifer’s Nobel Lecture, “The Chemistry of CRISPR: Editing the Code of Life,” and read an explanation of the “genetic scissors” on the Nobel website.